Azrael3000/Compy/Readme.md

  - country_converter
  - flask

+## Running the software

+ - Download the repository
+ - Navigate with a terminal to the folder containing `compy.py`
+ - Execute `compy.py`
+   - Linux: `python3 compy.py`
+   - Windows: `python3.exe compy.py`
+ - Navigate your browser to `localhost:5000`

 ## Want to help?

 As is clearly visible, this tool is lacking a nice user interface.
-If you want to help making one, please write me at hydros@TLD. (`TLD=posteo.net`)
+If you want to help making one, please write me at hydros@TLD. (`TLD=posteo.net`).
+Other help (writing the backend, documentation, testing) is also welcome.